nittro/cookbook/chapters/chapter_2/chapter_2.md

  section of the Cookbook and later when we introduce dynamic snippet support.

-#### Update your base presenter
+#### Create or update your base presenter

+If you don't have a base presenter class in your project yet it's time to create one.
+Just create an abstract class called BasePresenter in the App\Presenters namespace and make all your other presenters extend this class instead of `Nette\Application\UI\Presenter`.
+Make the BasePresenter class extend the `Nittro\Bridges\NittroUI\Presenter` class.

-If your base presenter class directly extends the `Nette\Application\UI\Presenter` class, as is the case with the Nette Sandbox base presenter, you can simply make your base presenter class extend the `Nittro\Bridges\NittroUI\Presenter` class instead.
+If you already have a base presenter class which directly extends the `Nette\Application\UI\Presenter` class, as is the case with e.g. the Nette Sandbox base presenter, you can simply make your base presenter class extend the `Nittro\Bridges\NittroUI\Presenter` class instead.
  If your base presenter needs to extend some other class